-Harking from the Philippine Islands’ pre-subjugation by Spain nearly 500 years ago and newly minted into the coveted Slow Food Ark of Taste in 2016.
+Harking from the Philippine Islands’ pre-subjugation by Spain nearly 500 years ago and dating back to the 7th Century, the Asin Tibuok was minted into the coveted Slow Food Ark of Taste in 2016.
 The ‘Ark of Taste’ was created by the global Slow Food movement to recognize the existence of extraordinary heritage offerings drawing attention to the risk of their extinction within a few generations.

 Asin Tibuok is a sharp and earthy sea salt presenting mild smoky undertones on the palate.
 An old form of salt preservation once used for trade; inland bound rice farmers in need of salt trade with asinderos in need of rice.
 Each obtaining their staple for the year.

 Asin Tibuok, a rare 'unbroken' artisanal sea salt.
 Serve shaved using a microplane to give any dish a 'salt dusting'.
 Its application is only limited by the boundaries of your culinary intrigue.